aa-fiu-classes/cnt-4713-web/project-1-accio-server-simplified.md

     $ python3 server.py 5000

+**DO NOT open files in "text" mode.
+All the code you write should directly work with buffer and buffer strings like `b"foobar-I-am-a-buffer-string"`.
+Nowhere in your program you should use `.decode('utf-8')` or `.encode('utf-8')`.
+If you do, you probably not going to pass many of the tests**

 **Requirements**:

 - The server must open a listening socket on the specified in the command line port number on all interfaces.
 In order to do that, you should hard-code `0.0.0.0` as a host/IP in `socket.bind` method.